-The North Central CMA region covers approximately 13% of Victoria and is 75% privately owned.
+The North Central region covers approximately 13% of Victoria consisting of 13% public land and 87% privately owned.
+Much of the landscape in the North Central region is used for agricultural land-use.
 Regional landscapes provide a rich variety of land and soil types that sustain a diverse range of land uses.
 Extensive areas of land across the north of the region are irrigated.
 Productive cropping country is located into the west of the region and cropping and grazing country is found in the mid and upper catchments.
 Agricultural uses include but are not limited to irrigated dairying, mixed farming, horticulture, dryland grazing and cropping.
 Rural living is an emerging land use and intensive animal production enterprises are expanding.
-The gross value of agricultural production within the region was approximately \$1.43 billion in 2009/10.
-(Refer Table 8)
+The gross value of agricultural production within the region was approximately \$1.43 billion in 2009-10 (Refer Table 9).